 Nothing encapsulates the excitement of Christmas gift-giving like a beautiful basket full of exciting goodies.

 Here we delve into the history of the Christmas hamper, let you in on some top hamper-building tips, and give you a run-through of our very own festive chocolate hampers.
 Wondering what to put into a Christmas Hamper?
 Read on…

-Not only do we have the French to thank for inventing the likes of the parachute, photograph, and aspirin, they’re also generally credited for creating the concept of the much-loved ‘hamper.’
+You may know that we have the French to thank for inventing the likes of the parachute, photograph, and aspirin.
+But did you know they also created the concept of the much-loved ‘hamper.’

 Fast forward to 1706 and you have individuals travelling the country by stagecoach.
-These long journeys necessitated food and drink on board, so hampers were used by travellers to carry everything they needed for a pleasant dining experience on the road.
+These long journeys necessitated food and drink on board.
+Hampers were a handy way for travellers to carry everything they needed for a pleasant dining experience on the road.

 Trains and hampers

 Although treat baskets were introduced to England as early as the 11th century, it was not until the Victorian era that these bountiful gifts really grew in popularity.
-Of course, this is unsurprising when the extensive development of the railways throughout the 1800s made it infinitely easier to send goods up and down the country.
+The extensive development of the railways throughout the 1800s made it infinitely easier to send goods up and down the country.
 All of a sudden, friends and families could feasibly send perishable goods nestled in hampers far and wide.

-Hampers offered a way to send numerous items at a time in one safe case, which was particularly useful if you were gifting to a family.
+Hampers offered a way to send numerous items at a time in one safe case.
+This was particularly useful if you were gifting to a family.

-When sending goods this way became not only possible but slightly more affordable, everyone wanted to put a smile on a loved one’s face by sending such an abundant display of their love.
+When sending goods this way became not only possible but more affordable, everyone wanted to put a smile on a loved one’s face by sending an abundant display of affection.

 Hampers became somewhat of a tradition as more were sent to and fro between loved ones and relations.